-When a student leaves the District or graduates, the district will send a refund request form to the student's household so the District may return any funds remaining in the student's meal account.
+When a student leaves the District or graduates, the District will notify the student's household of any remaining student meal account balance so the District may return any funds remaining in the student's meal account.
 Families are encouraged to request a refund at the time the student is leaving the District from the school office.
 All students with reduced price meal benefits will receive a refund.
-For families of students who leave the District or graduate that are not approved for free or reduced price meals and who have account balances, the failure to request such balance within 30-days of leaving or graduation shall be deemed a donation of the funds remaining to the benefit of any other student in the District.
+For families of students who leave the District or graduate that are not approved for free or reduced price meals and who have account balances, the failure to request such balance within three years of leaving or graduation shall be deemed a donation of the funds remaining to the benefit of any other student in the District.
 A student moving to a new school within LPS the meal account will transfer with the student.

-Students who leave LPS in one school year and return in another school year will not have former cafeteria balances reinstated unless there is a negative balance attached to the account.
+Students who leave LPS in one school year and return in another school year will have former cafeteria balances reinstated.